v4nderstruck/master-thesis/PREP/proposals/thesis-proposal.md

   - based on SplitNN architecture, the initial paper mimics that architecture already, although not in a federated setting.
 SplitNn will probably make federation simplier in terms of pure ML implementation work
-  - This will result in a joint model for participants
+  - This will result in a joint model for participants, we may however, allow for later model weight sharing across participants (conceptionally like aggregtaion architecture or white box attacker model)
   - Goal: comapareable model utility to the non-federated model
   - Note: would need Dataset access to train it
 - we analyze the SplitNN architecture for privacy "risk"